bzigterman/bzigterman.github.io/projects/weather.md

 - 11 mph wind
 - 100% cloud cover
 - 23 AQI 🟩
-- 0.01 inches of precipitation in the past 24 hours
 - 0.52 inches of snow expected in the next 72 hours